‘Days Of Our Lives’ Fall Spoilers: John & Belle Have A Falling Out Over Marlena’s Care

-Days of our Lives spoilers reveal that Marlena Evans’ (Deidre Hall) health is going to continue to be a hot storyline in the coming weeks, and since fall sweeps are coming up, viewers can expect to see some big drama in Salem surrounding the fan favorite character.
+Days of our Lives spoilers reveal that Marlena Evans’ (Deidre Hall) health is going to continue to be a hot storyline in the coming weeks, and since fall sweeps are coming up, viewers can expect to see some big drama in Salem surrounding the fan-favorite character.

 According to a recent report by Soap Hub, Days of our Lives fans will see Marlena remain at risk.
 As viewers will remember, Marlena was rushed into surgery after she was shockingly shot by her daughter, Sami Brady (Alison Sweeney) at her wedding.
 The surgery was mostly successful, but a piece of the bullet was too close to her heart to remove, and now everything is touch and go.